tdroppy/discordpy-cogs-template/README.md

 Windows: 'pip install discord' then 'pip install dotenv'

-Linux: 'python3 -m venv .venv' then 'source .venv/bin/activate' this creates your python environment
+Linux: 'python3 -m venv .venv' then 'source .venv/bin/activate' this creates your python environment, in that you can then do 'pip install discord' then 'pip install dotenv'

 3: create a file in the root folder fo the bot called '.env'